Using PIX4Dcatch to capture data to generate a Gaussian Splatting model

 Save the project and review the capture report to check image quality and ensure adequate scene coverage.

-Following these steps will help ensure high-quality data for generating a Gaussian Splat model.
+Following these steps will help ensure high-quality data for generating a Gaussian Splatting model.